BhavinPatel04/prep/data-structures/non-linear/graph/README.md

 A Walk which starts and ends at same vertex and length of Walk > 0 Length of a Walk is the number of Edges in a Walk.

-### Simple Cycle (Cycle)
+## Simple Cycle (Cycle)
-A Closed Walk in which other than start & end vertex, no other vertices are repeated
+A Closed Walk in which other than start & end vertex, no other vertices or edges are repeated

 ### Acyclic Graph
 A Graph with no Cycle
 #### Undirected Acyclic Graph
-A Tree with undirected edges would be a
+A Tree with undirected edges would be an Undirected Acylclic Graph
 #### Directed Acyclic Graph (DAG)
+No Cycle

-### Strongly Connected Graphs
+## Strongly Connected Graphs
 If there is a Path from any vertex to any other vertex
 - Undirected Graph(`-----`) -> called Connected Graph
 - Directed Graph(`----->`) -> called Strongly Connected Graph
 - If a Directed Graph is <b>not</b> strongly connected but can     be turned into Connected by treating all it edges as             Unidrected, then such a Directed Graph is called Weakly          Connected Graph

 ## Implementing a Graph
 Below techniques will judged on
   - Space complexity - Memory usage